Neanderthal: Interbreeding

-Hybridisation between Neanderthals and early modern humans had been suggested early on, such as by English anthropologist Thomas Huxley in 1890, Danish ethnographer Hans Peder Steensby in 1907, and Coon in 1962.
-In the early 2000s, supposed hybrid specimens were discovered: Lagar Velho 1 and Muierii 1.
-Similar anatomy could also have been caused by adapting to a similar environment rather than interbreeding.

 The first Neanderthal genome sequence was published in 2010, and strongly indicated interbreeding between Neanderthals and early modern humans.
 Neanderthal-derived genes descend from at least 2 interbreeding episodes outside of Africa: one about 250,000 years ago and another 40,000 to 54,000 years ago.
 Interbreeding also occurred in other populations which are not ancestral to any living person.
 An individual whose ancestry lies beyond sub-Saharan Africa may carry about 2% of Neanderthal DNA.
-Sub-Saharan Africans can carry Neanderthal DNA presumably descending from back migration (the interbreeding population migrated back to Sub-Saharan Africa).
+Sub-Saharan Africans can carry Neanderthal DNA presumably descending from back migration (the interbreeding population having migrated back to Sub-Saharan Africa).
 In all, approximately 20% of the Neanderthal genome appears to have survived in the modern human gene pool.
 This Neanderthal DNA is derived primarily from the children of female modern humans and male Neanderthals.
-According to Svante Pääbo, it is not clear that modern humans were socially dominant over Neanderthals, which may explain why the interbreeding occurred primarily between Neanderthal males and modern human females.

 Due to their low population and proliferation of deleterious mutations, many Neanderthal genes were probably selected out of the modern human gene pool (negative selection).
 Similarly, a large portion of surviving introgression appears to be non-coding ("junk") DNA with few biological functions.
 Some Neanderthal-derived genes, nonetheless, may have functional implications related to metabolism, brain function, and skeletal and muscular development.
 Some genes may have helped immigrating modern human populations acclimatise faster, such as genes related to immune response.

+The genetic evidence suggests that the interbreeding mainly took place between Neanderthal men and modern human women.
+This is based on the absence of Neanderthal mtDNA, as well as the relatively low level of Neanderthal admixture in the modern human X chromosome.
+According to Svante Pääbo, it is not clear that modern humans were socially dominant over Neanderthals, which may explain why the interbreeding occurred primarily between Neanderthal males and modern human females.
+A 2026 study confirmed the evidence of sex bias, reporting that sexual selection (i.e., a preference for male Neanderthals and modern human females) was the primary driver of the asymmetric mating patterns, rather than sex biases in demography or migration.

 Neanderthals in the Siberian Altai Mountains interbred with the local Denisovan population, and it may have been a common occurrence here.
 About 17% of the genome of one Altai Denisovan specimen derived from Neanderthals.

+Even before genetic evidence had confirmed this admixture, hybridisation between Neanderthals and early modern humans had been proposed early on, such as by English anthropologist Thomas Huxley in 1890, Danish ethnographer Hans Peder Steensby in 1907, and Coon in 1962.
+In the early 2000s, supposed hybrid specimens were discovered: Lagar Velho 1 and Muierii 1.
+These proposals were based on shared anatomy, but modern geneticists have cautioned that some shared anatomy might have been acquired by adaptation to a similar environment, rather than admixture alone.